A/Prof. Kypros Kypri

 - London School of Hygiene & Tropical Medicine (McCambridge), since 2007

-I am co-leading the development of a new area of research in Research Participation Effects.
+Research program on Research Participation Effects.
 The partnership has produced substantial rewards, including a Wellcome Trust fellowship (McCaimbridge), ARC Discovery Project, NHMRC project, publications in high profile journals (e.g., NEJM, JNCI), and a growing awareness in various fields of the importance of systematically studying these phenomena.

 - Injury Prevention Research Unit, University of Otago (Langley, Connor): since 2004.